cspark2610/medical-transcription-classification-/README.md

 # Text Classifcation using CountVectorization, TF-IDF, scispaCy

-* Dataset: de-identified public source medical data from mtsamples.com ** Dataset details: contains 500 rows of de-identified medical information and 40 unique medical specialty classes, and also includes descriptions, sample names, and keywords; however we will only use "medical_specialty" and "transcription" columns for this project
+* Dataset: de-identified public source medical data from mtsamples.com
+* Dataset details: contains 500 rows of de-identified medical information and 40 unique medical specialty classes, and also includes descriptions, sample names, and keywords; however we will only use "medical_specialty" and "transcription" columns for this project

-## Approach:
+## Approach
+plann

 ## Objective: Classify medical transcript notes into predefined medical specialties

 ### Classification Algorithms:
-*Stochastic Gradient Descent Classifier OVR
+* Stochastic Gradient Descent Classifier OVR
-*Logistic Regression Multinomial and OVR
+* Logistic Regression Multinomial and OVR
-*AdaBoosted Decision Trees Classifier
+* AdaBoosted Decision Trees Classifier
-*Linear Support Vector Classifier OVR
+* Linear Support Vector Classifier OVR
-*K-Nearest Neighbors Classifier
+* K-Nearest Neighbors Classifier
-*LightGBM Classifier
+* LightGBM Classifier

 Starting off, I extracted  and removed missing values of only 0.66%.
 The 40 unique classes contained within the "medical_specialty" variable are: